Wagner Manufacturing Company: Operation

 At first producing only cast-iron products, the company added nickel-plated ware in 1892.

 In 1894 Wagner was one of the first to make aluminum cookware.

 The company acquired their competitor Sidney Hollow Ware from Phillip Smith in 1897.

 A third brother, William H. Wagner, joined the company to run this operation.

 In 1903 Sidney Hollow Ware was sold back to Smith.

 By 1913 Wagner was distributing its products globally.

 The company said in its early advertisements:

 Wagner grew into a major manufacturer of cast iron and aluminum products, selling in the US and Europe.

 In addition to cookware it manufactured furnace grates, feed troughs, rubbish burners, kettles, and chemists' mortars.

 The company won many awards, and at one point had a 60% market share in cookware.

 Brand names included Wagner Ware, National, Long Life, Wardway and Ward's Cast Iron.

 The "Magnalite" line of cast aluminum products was introduced in the early 1930s, made from a patented aluminum alloy.

 The company employed the industrial designer John Gordon Rideout to overhaul the design of Wagner's products in an effort to counter falling sales during the Great Depression.

 In 1933 Rideout and his partner Harold Van Doren designed a Magnalite teakettle with varying thickness to maximize heat conductivity, and in 1934 they designed an Magnalite aluminum covered casserole for Wagner.

 Starting in 1946 the heirs of the founding Wagner brothers divested their holdings in the company.

 The Randall Company of Cincinnati, Ohio, a car parts manufacturer, bought the Wagner Manufacturing Company in 1952.

 Post-acquisition

 In 1957 Randall's Wagner division acquired Griswold Manufacturing from McGraw-Edison.

 In 1959 Randall was itself acquired by Textron.

 Textron sold the Wagner and Griswold lines to General Housewares Corporation (GHC) in 1969.

 In 1996 GHC sold rights to the Wagner and Griswold lines to Slyman Group.
-After being allowed to fall into receivership, the Wagner factory and Wagner and Griswold trademarks were bought by the American Culinary Corporation of Willoughby, Ohio.
+After being allowed to fall into receivership, in 2000 the Wagner and Griswold trademarks were bought by the American Culinary Corporation of Willoughby, Ohio.
+The Wagner foundry was abandoned and left to decay.
+The US Environmental Protection Agency reported a complaint of environmental contamination at the former factory site in 2015.
+The foundry was finally torn down in June of 2023.

-As of 2014 American Culinary continued to market products branded Wagner, Wagnerware, Magnalite and Griswold.

-The Wagner and Griswold brands are highly valued by collectors.
+As of 2022, the brand was reintroduced to the market by Wagner Cast Iron with guidance from the Wagner family.
+The company produces reissues of vintage designs, beginning with the Long Griddle No. 1148.